Adjustments in university training

 Deputy Minister of Education and Training Nguyen Minh Son. |

-Teacher Ta Van Hoai Thanh, career consultant of the Empire Team Education System, recommends that young people need to combine personal interests with the development context of the job market.
+Teacher Ta Van Hoai Thanh, career consultant of Empire Team Education System, recommends that young people need to combine personal interests with the development context of the job market.
 Professions that combine economics and technology such as data science, information systems management, e-commerce or digital marketing are in high demand.
 International training and cooperation programs also need to be carefully considered.
-Priority should be given to schools with curricula that are updated according to global trends, cooperate with reputable organizations and businesses, and create conditions for students to participate in international exchange programs.
-Finally, consulting with students and alumni will help candidates have a more realistic view of the quality of training as well as career opportunities after graduation.
+Priority should be given to schools with curricula updated according to global trends, cooperating with reputable organizations and businesses and creating conditions for students to participate in international exchange programs.
+Finally, consulting with students and alumni will help candidates have a more realistic view of training quality as well as career opportunities after graduation.

 Need to adapt to not be left behind

 In the context of strong development of AI and digital transformation, choosing a career requires careful consideration.
-Instead of choosing a major based on interest, young people need to focus on interdisciplinary majors that are in line with technology trends.
+Instead of choosing a career based on interest, young people need to focus on interdisciplinary fields that are in line with technological trends.
 Moreover, equipping themselves with self-learning skills and constantly updating their knowledge will help them maintain a competitive advantage in an increasingly demanding labor market.

 In addition, the admission trend is also changing with the expansion of admission combinations, increasing the chances of admission for candidates.
 Universities are gradually changing their training methods, providing many options for students to study two majors or participate in international programs.
-This brings great opportunities but also places higher demands on students' foreign language skills, adaptability and autonomy.
+This brings great opportunities but also places higher demands on foreign language skills, adaptability and autonomy of students.

 The changing times wait for no one.
 Only those who know how to adapt and proactively equip themselves with knowledge can stand firm and succeed in the AI era.